cal-data-eng/fa25/syllabus.md

 Office Hours are a great place to get help from course staff and to find study partners for this course.
 You can find a list of all office hours on the [calendar]({{site.base_url}}/calendar) page.
 There are two categories of office hours:
 * **TA/Tutor office hours**, held weekly in **Warren 101B**.
 Attend to get help with homework assignments, projects, or any other content-related questions.
-* **Instructor office hours**, held weekly in **Soda 787** are for content-related questions, but also general course questions, data science advising, or perspectives on academia/industry.
+* **Instructor office hours**, held weekly in **Soda 787** are for content-related questions, but also general course questions, data science advising, perspectives on academia/industry, or anything else you may be curious about!
 These are not intended for homework or project questions.
-Feel free to bring tea/coffee and/or a reusable mug.

 ## Grading
 Letter grades for the course will be based on your overall score in the class.
-The default scheme for Data 101 is without the optional final project:
+Here is the grading scheme:

 {: .table }
 | **Component** | **Weight<br/>(default)** | **Details** |